-- 6.1 Government guidance stresses the importance of integrating different tenures throughout housing schemes in order to promote mixed and well-balanced communities and create more varied patterns of housing types and ownership.
+- 7.1 Government guidance stresses the importance of integrating different tenures throughout housing schemes in order to promote mixed and well-balanced communities and create more varied patterns of housing types and ownership.
 Therefore, where affordable housing is required as part of a proposed development, the first assumption is that this will be provided on site.
 The acceptance of commuted sums in lieu of on site provision may be considered where the developer can fully satisfy the Council as to the reasons why provision cannot be made on site.
-In general the Council will not consider commuted sums for sites outside Clitheroe and Longridge or where the ratio of house price to incomes is less than 7 (see appendix 2) unless there are clearly demonstrated special circumstances. - 6.2 Where commuted sums are accepted, the amount payable per dwelling will be a sum equal to the difference between the highest value a partner RSL would be willing to purchase at (without grant) and an independent market valuation of the dwelling.
+In general the Council will not consider commuted sums for sites outside Clitheroe and Longridge or where the ratio of house price to incomes is more than 7 (see appendix 2) unless there are clearly demonstrated special circumstances. - 7.2 Where commuted sums are accepted, the amount payable per dwelling will be a sum equal to the difference between the highest value a partner RSL would be willing to purchase at (without grant) and an independent market valuation of the dwelling.
 Exceptionally, for example, where affordable housing will be delivered in a more suitable location, the provision maybe transferred to another site in the same locality.
 In such circumstances it must be in addition to any requirement for affordable housing generated by that site itself or by providing the affordable housing in the same locality.
 In both instances the same level and type of affordable housing should be provided as that required on the qualifying site although tenure will be determined primarily by the site's location.
-The mechanism for transfer of dwellings and payments of commuted sums will be secured through a Section 106 Agreement.
+The mechanism for transfer of dwellings and payments of commuted sums will be secured through a Section 106 Agreement. - 7.3 A commuted sum would be considered where housing needs of a parish had been met.
+When accepted a consultation exercise would be undertaken to agree the most appropriate use of the sum.